 Now for a paint technique to make the drawers pop.

-I only gave the piece a rough sanding before I applied my first layer of paint using Behr’s Weathered White.
+I only gave the chest a rough sanding before I applied my first layer of paint using Behr’s Weathered White.
 You can also use a white primer for your first layer.
-I like this one.
+I like using this one.

 We are creating age and character through paint layers so sloppy paint layers are perfect.
-Don’t worry if it looks messy.
+Don’t worry if it looks messy at this point.